zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 ### Sensors

+These let you tell things about the world and about yourself, like how much space there is ahead of you in a particular direction, and what angle you're turned out.

+Note that angles are by default in degrees, but later there's a function to switch everything to radians.

 - `(get-looking-dist angle)` sees how far you can look in the direction of the given angle until there is an object, ; which could be a ball, wall or another robot.
 It is measured from the center of